benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/4-Capacity/_index.en.md

 ![IAM role warning](../images/iam-role-warning.png)

-## Testing the Step Functions workflow.
+## Testing the Step Functions workflow

 In this section, you will test the changes to the workflow.